 So my work is somehow this limit.
 This humble intent to hear/cohabit with/those forces, this matter-energy-information transiting, and to give a support, to find a materiality for this sympoiesis- what simply means- “making with”.

-Ж: Revém Natura took the form of a outdoor film installation, conformed by two super8 film projectors, two west oriented “prepared screens” and the privileged presence of the pacific ocean ; ).
+Ж: Revém Natura took the form of a outdoor film installation, conformed by two super8 film projectors, two west oriented “prepared screens” and the privileged presence of the pacific ocean.
 For this project it was important to synchronize and to be oriented by the sunset.
-Because of the peculiar light, the atmosphere created, the common contemplation moment, but also because of the direct light illuminating the back of the screens needed in order do generate shadows with texts and a fix image.
+Because of the peculiar light, the atmosphere created, the common contemplation moment.
+But also, because of the direct light illuminating the back of the screens needed in order do generate shadows forming texts and a fix image.
 The place/space where the work was done influenced a lot it’s production!
-The first idea was that it will happen only once,it was an situated film.
+The first idea was that it will happen only once.
+It was an situated film.

-Made possible by those specif time-space conditions, not in the “site-specif “sense (that has been fragilized in it’s potency when captured by the art-market), rather in this symmetric, dynamic, non self limited and more “symbiogenetic” mode.
+Made possible by those specific time-space conditions, not in the “site-specific “sense ( it has lost it’s potency when captured by the art-market), rather in this symmetric, dynamic, non self limited and more “symbiogenetic” mode.

-The work was made in the context of the research for my thesis called “CI NE- Cine Natural Expandido” in English it will sound like “Natural Expanded Cinema”.
+The work was made in the context of the research for my thesis called “CI NE- Cine Natural Expandido” translated into English it will sound like “Natural Expanded Cinema”.

 “The perspective of the world we humans and animals have is not a representation produced by mind or spirit.
 Rather, perspectivism is a point of view produced/located in the body.
 The soul in all bodies [cats, humans, monkey] sees the same things but sees them differently because their bodies are different to ours.”

-With this and others statements – there was also an important mexican shaman’s confession who told me about the two “essentials” forms of water (salt and sweet) that really influenced the decisions- the embodiment of the ideas.
-After this the practical aspects of the work started.
+With this and others statements the embodiment of the ideas turned possible.
+For exemple from an important mexican shaman’s confession who told me about the two “essentials” forms of water (salt and sweet) I decided to use two separated screens.
+After this, the practical aspects of the work started.

 Maybe we’ve have been too literal, but after developing the film material we’ve literally launch it into water.